AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 3. Events could implement [`boolean matches(DOMString selectors)`](https://dom.spec.whatwg.org/#dom-element-matches).
 4. Other

-Events could each have one or more classes.
-This might resemble the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
+Events could each have one or more classes, resembling the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
 In markup, this might resemble:

 ```xml
 <event class="cls1 cls2" />